tomerfiliba/plumbum/docs/index.rst

 Development and Installation
 ============================

-The library is developed on `github <https://github.com/tomerfiliba/plumbum>`_, and will happily accept `patches <http://help.github.com/send-pull-requests/>`_ from users.
-Please use the github's built-in `issue tracker <https://github.com/tomerfiliba/plumbum/issues>`_ to report any problem you encounter or to request features.
+The library is developed on `GitHub <https://github.com/tomerfiliba/plumbum>`_, and will happily accept `patches <http://help.github.com/send-pull-requests/>`_ from users.
+Please use the GitHub's built-in `issue tracker <https://github.com/tomerfiliba/plumbum/issues>`_ to report any problem you encounter or to request features.
 The library is released under the permissive `MIT license
 <https://github.com/tomerfiliba/plumbum/blob/master/LICENSE>`_.